 You don’t need letter of the week to teach children about letters.
-Read below about how (and why!) to use fun and meaningful activities, as well as why you should let go of letter of the week.
+Read below about how to teach the alphabet with fun and meaningful activities, as well as why you should let go of letter of the week.

 Below is my professional (and personal, for that matter) opinion about how to get children learning about letters, with some specific examples.
 At the very end of this post, I will include links to research and other blogs dealing with this topic.

 Let’s Talk About How Kids Learn

-In case you’re wondering, when I say “teach the alphabet” I am referring to letter identification, letter sounds, and the use of letters to make up words.
+In case you’re wondering, when I say “how to teach the alphabet” I am referring to letter identification, letter sounds, and the use of letters to make up words.